OFFICE OF THE UNITED STATES ATTORNEY

 FOR IMMEDIATE RELEASE

-SPRINGFIELD, Mo. – Bradley J. Schlozman, United States Attorney for the Western District of Missouri, announced that a Springfield, Mo., man was sentenced in federal court today for participating in a conspiracy to distribute methamphetamine in Greene County, Mo.
+SPRINGFIELD, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced today that three former mortgage brokers were among five co-defendants sentenced in federal court for their roles in a $1.2 million mortgage fraud scheme.

-This case is being prosecuted by Assistant U.S. Attorney Robyn L. McKee.
-It was investigated by the Drug Enforcement Administration, COMET (the Combined Ozarks Multijurisdictional Enforcement Team) and the Bureau of Immigration and Customs Enforcement.
+This case was prosecuted by Assistant U.S. Attorney Douglas C. Bunch.
+It was investigated by the Federal Bureau of Investigation and IRS-Criminal Investigation.

 This news release, as well as additional information about the office of the United States Attorney for the Western District of Missouri, is available on-line at